israel-007/svg-container/README.md

 <i svg="calendar-edit" svg-width="25px" svg-class="svg-white" ></i>

 ```
-**svg=""** should contain the name of the icon you want to use
+`svg=""` should contain the name of the icon you want to use

-**svg-width=""** should contain the with you want to set your icon at
+`svg-width=""` should contain the with you want to set your icon at

-**svg-class=""** should contains all class names you want to apply to the svg
+`svg-class=""` should contain all class names you want to apply to the svg

 ## Contributions

-As this project contins few svg icons located at **js/resources/icons.json**, contributions to this project are welcomed!
+As this project contins few svg icons located at `js/resources/icons.json`, contributions to this project are welcomed!
 Feel free to fork the repository, make improvements, and submit pull requests.

 ##Dependencies